pelya/screen-dimmer-pixel-filter/readme.txt

 - Add Poisson-disc sampling algorithm for lulz.

-- Toggle on/off with notification not removing itself.

 - Option to start on battery percentage.

 - Fix crashes when watching light level and rotating the phone.